Bird Watching Activities for Kids

 - Cornell is such a great resource for backyard birding.
 And they have a great kids’ section on their website.

 - One family’s story on what they did when their child had a fear of birds.
-Might be a good read if your child has a sensory issue and doesn’t like birds.
-Not that you’d actually be handling any for these activities.
+It might be a good read if your child has a sensory issue and doesn’t like birds.
+Not that you’d actually be handling any birds for these activities.